Lumira Ventures

 Post in 2020

-IMV Inc. is a clinical-stage biopharmaceutical company based in Dartmouth, Canada, focused on developing innovative cancer immunotherapies and vaccines for infectious diseases.
-The company utilizes its patented DepoVax platform to enhance immune responses, allowing for controlled and prolonged exposure of antigens.
-Its lead candidate, DPX-Survivac, is a targeted T cell therapy that has shown promising results in multiple Phase 1 and 1b trials for late-stage ovarian cancer and relapsed/refractory diffuse large B cell lymphoma (DLBCL).
-IMV is currently conducting Phase 2 trials for DPX-Survivac across several cancer indications and exploring its use in combination with Merck's Keytruda.
-Additionally, IMV is developing a DPX-based vaccine candidate against COVID-19 and a vaccine targeting the respiratory syncytial virus.
-The company also has a diverse pipeline of vaccine candidates for various infectious diseases, including malaria and anthrax, and maintains partnerships in the animal health sector.
+IMV Inc., headquartered in Dartmouth, Canada, is a clinical-stage biopharmaceutical company focused on developing cancer immunotherapies and vaccines against infectious diseases.
+Founded in 2000, the company utilizes its proprietary delivery platform (DPX) to directly program immune cells within the body, enhancing their ability to target and eliminate specific threats.
+IMV's lead drug candidate, DPX-Survivac, is a targeted T cell therapy that has shown promising results in late-stage ovarian cancer and relapsed/refractory DLBCL, with multiple Phase 2 clinical trials ongoing across six cancer indications.
+Additionally, the company is developing a DPX-based vaccine candidate against COVID-19 and DPX-RSV, targeting the respiratory syncytial virus strain A. IMV collaborates with infectious disease experts and has partnerships in the animal health sector, including an agreement with Pfizer Animal Health.

 Bright Angel Therapeutics